ArieLevs/NalkinsCloud/README.md

 	static routers=192.168.0.1
 	static domain_name_servers=192.168.0.1
 ```

-`sudo reboot`
+Then `sudo reboot`
-Now SSH to the respberry with 192.168.0.10, Then you could leave your pi near the router
+Now SSH to the Respberry with 192.168.0.10, Then you could leave your pi near the router

 secure the connection:
 ```
 cd $HOME
 ssh-keygen
 ```
-optional: Change file names and choose password, for no changes just hit enter
 OK so now we have two files: id_rsa and id_rsa.pub at `$HOME/.ssh` directory

 The id_rsa (private key) should be moved to the client (To each machine you will be connecting the Raspberry from, AND KEPT SECURE)